-Richard lives on site with his wife, Jenny, and his daughter Chloe, both of whom work at the School.
-Both his children attended the School.
-Richard’s connection with St Chris goes back to 1984 when he first worked at the School in his gap year, and helped to set up the design and technology workshop.
-Following a university degree in education and a diverse career in teaching including as head of the prep school boarding house at St John’s College School, Cambridge (https://www.sjcs.co.uk/), Richard was appointed Head of the Junior School at St Chris in 2004, before becoming Head of the whole school in 2007.
+Richard’s connection with St Chris went back to 1984 when he first worked at the School in his gap year, and helped to set up the design and technology workshop.
+Following a university degree in education and a diverse career in teaching including as head of the prep school boarding house at St John’s College School, Cambridge (https://www.sjcs.co.uk/), Richard was appointed Head of the Junior School at St Chris in 2004, before becoming Head of the whole school in 2007 and retiring in 2020.

 Opened in 2009 by children’s author Sarah Dyer.